 Figure 7b illustrates a positive quadratic relationship between slurry flowrate and moisture content.
 The curved line with a positive gradient suggests that the moisture content gradually increases as slurry flowrate rises.
 The peak moisture content occurs at the lowest slurry flowrate.
 For instance, increasing the flowrate from 20 to 28 ml/min results in an increase in moisture content from 5.3% to 8.7%.
-This relationship is explained by the fact that higher slurry flowrates require more energy to evaporate water, leading to higher moisture content reveal that the highest moisture content occurs at the lowest emperature and slurry flowrate on moisture content reveal that the highest moisture content occurs at the lowest temperature and highest flowrate, while the lowest moisture content occurs at the highest temperature and lowest flowrate.
+This relationship is explained by the fact that higher slurry flowrates require more energy to evaporate water, leading to higher moisture content in the final product.
+The combined effects of inlet flue gas temperature and slurry flowrate on moisture content reveal that the highest moisture content occurs at the lowest temperature and highest flowrate, while the lowest moisture content occurs at the highest temperature and lowest flowrate.
 These observations show the significance of the slurry flowrate in spray drying FGD which impacts the contact time, absorption capacity, and hydrodynamics within the system, influencing the distribution and mixing of flue gas and sorbent slurry.